Hanami: Hanami today

 The Japanese people continue the tradition of hanami, gathering in great numbers wherever the flowering trees are found.
 Thousands of people fill the parks to hold feasts under the flowering trees, and sometimes these parties go on until late at night.
 In more than half of Japan, the cherry blossoming days come at the same time as the beginning of school and work after vacation, and so welcoming parties are often opened with hanami.
 Usually, people go to the parks to keep the best places to celebrate hanami with friends, family, and company coworkers many hours or even days before.
 In cities like Tokyo, it is also common to have celebrations under the sakura at night.
 Hanami at night is called yozakura (夜桜, "night sakura").
 In many places such as Ueno Park, temporary paper lanterns are hung to have yozakura.

-At Tokyo’s Yoyogi Park, each Hanami season, a group of YouTubers host a large Hanami event, some years attracting over 600 people and many overseas guests.
-It is known as the largest creator-organized event in Japan.

 The cherry blossom front is forecast each year, previously by the Japan Meteorological Agency and now by private agencies, and is watched with attention by those who plan to celebrate hanami because the blossoms last for very little time, usually no more than two weeks.
-The first cherry blossoms happen in the subtropical southern islands of Okinawa, while on the northern island of Hokkaido, they bloom much later.
+The first cherry blossoms happen in the subtropical southern islands of Okinawa, while on the northern island of Hokkaido they bloom much later.
 In most large cities like Tokyo, Kyoto and Osaka, the cherry blossom season normally takes place around the end of March and the beginning of April.
-The television and newspapers closely follow this cherry blossom front, as it slowly moves from South to North.
+The television and newspapers closely follow this cherry blossom front as it slowly moves from south to north.
 In 2018 blossoms were scheduled to open in Fukuoka on March 21, in Kyoto March 27, in Tokyo March 26 and Sapporo May 1.

 The hanami celebrations usually involve eating and drinking, and playing and listening to music.
 Some special dishes are prepared and eaten at the occasion, like dango and bento, and sake is commonly drunk as part of the festivity.
 In 2020, traditional cherry blossom season events were canceled and tourists did not come to Japan due to the COVID-19 pandemic.
 The 2021 peak bloom day in Kyoto, March 26, was the earliest since record-tracking began in 812.
-Peak blooms have been trending earlier since 1800 and Yasuyuki Aono, a researcher at Osaka Prefecture University, suggested that the cause was climate change.
+Peak blooms have been trending earlier since 1800, an example of season creep caused by climate change.